RAW-Network/adguardhome-armv5/README.md

-# About

-This project was created to provide a fully working **AdGuardHome container for legacy routers**, specifically **MikroTik hEX (ARMv5 / EN7562CT CPU)**.

-According to MikroTik documentation, this device is limited to running **ARMv5 containers only**.
-Because of this, the official AdGuardHome images cannot run on hEX refresh.

-This repository builds a **minimal, optimized ARMv5 AdGuardHome image** using a multi-stage Dockerfile.
-The AdGuardHome binary is pulled from the official GitHub releases, extracted in the builder stage, and packaged into a lightweight runtime image suitable for MikroTik devices.
+# AdGuardHome ARMv5 Container (MikroTik hEX / Legacy Routers)

+**AdGuardHome container image for ARMv5 devices**, designed specifically for legacy routers such as:

+✅ MikroTik hEX (EN7562CT CPU)

+✅ Other ARMv5-only container environments

+Official AdGuardHome images do **not support ARMv5**, which prevents them from running on certain MikroTik devices.
+This repository solves that limitation by providing a working, lightweight container build.

 ---

-# Registry Information
+## ✨ Features

+- ARMv5 compatible container image
+- Based on official AdGuardHome release binaries
+- Published on GitHub Container Registry (GHCR)

+---

+## 📦 Container Image

-This image is published on **GitHub Container Registry (GHCR)**.
+The prebuilt image is available on **GitHub Container Registry (GHCR)**:

 Set your MikroTik container registry to: